fffonion/lua-resty-openssl/README.md

 **syntax**: *d, err = digest.new(digest_name)*

-Creates a digest instance.`digest_name` is a case-insensitive string of digest algorithm name.
+Creates a digest instance. `digest_name` is a case-insensitive string of digest algorithm name.
 To view a list of digest algorithms implemented, use `openssl list -digest-algorithms`.

+If `digest_name` is omitted, it's by default to `sha1`.

 ### digest.istype